-This study assumes that the addition of generation from IR#610 will displace coal-fired generation in eastern Nova Scotia for both NRIS and ERIS.
+This study assumes that the addition of generation from IR#615 will displace coal-fired generation in eastern Nova Scotia for both NRIS and ERIS.

-The assessment of the POI on the 230 kV line L-7005 indicated that transmission upgrades would not be necessary to deliver 90 MW without exceeding emergency thermal ratings of equipment.
-No violations of voltage criteria were found for IR#610.
+The assessment of the POI on the 230 kV line L-7005 indicated that transmission upgrades would not be necessary to deliver 102 MW without exceeding emergency thermal ratings of equipment.
+No violations of voltage criteria were found for IR#615.

-Since both L-7005 is classified as Bulk Power System, interconnection with that line will require a three-breaker 230kV ring bus.
+Since L-7005 is classified as Bulk Power System, interconnection with that line will require a three-breaker 230kV ring bus.
 This new substation will be classified as Bulk Power System under NPCC criteria and Bulk Electric System under NERC criteria.

-Data provided by the IC indicates that IR#610 may not be able to meet reactive requirements without additional reactive support.
-Based on the provided rated power factor of the Vestas V170 6 MW wind turbines, the provided impedances of the transformers and typical collector circuit impedances, approximately 12 Mvar of supplementary reactive support may be needed to meet the net power factor of +0.95 to -0.95 at the Interconnection Facility 230kV bus.
+Data provided by the IC indicates that IR#615 may not be able to meet reactive requirements without additional reactive support.
+Based on the provided rated power factor of the Vestas V170 6 MW wind turbines, the provided impedances of the transformers and typical collector circuit impedances, approximately 15 Mvar of supplementary reactive support may be needed to meet the net power factor of +0.95 to -0.95 at the Interconnection Facility 230kV bus.
 As specific details of the collector circuits become available, the need for supplemental reactive power support will be further investigated in the System Impact Study.

-No concern regarding high short-circuit level or voltage flicker was found for this project on its own, provided that the project design meets NSPI requirements for low-voltage ride-through, reactive power range and voltage control.
+IR#615 was not found to adversely impact the short-circuit capabilities of existing circuit breakers.
+Although flicker coefficients were not provided for the proposed generator, voltage flicker is expected to be a concern for this project on its own.
+It is assumed that the project design meets NSPI requirements for low-voltage ride-through and voltage control.
 Harmonics must meet the Total Harmonics Distortion provisions of IEEE 519.
-Short Circuit Ratio is not likely to be an issue for inverter-based generation controls.
-The minimum short circuit level at the Interconnection Facility 230kV bus is 1198 MVA with all lines in service, and 555 MVA with L-7005 open between the POI and 3C-Port Hastings.
+The minimum short circuit level at the Interconnection Facility 230kV bus is 1299 MVA with all lines in service, and 500 MVA with L-7005 open between the POI and 67N-Onslow EHV, which is marginally below the short-circuit ratio of 5.

-As the POI for IR#610 is part of the Nova Scotia Bulk Power System, protection at 3C-Port Hastings and 67N-Onslow must comply with NPCC Directory 4 requirements.
-The IR#610 Interconnection Customer substation at Upper Afton will also be classified as Bulk Power System, and therefore protection systems at that site also needs to meet NPCC BPS criteria, and also classified as part of the NERC Bulk Electric System (BES), subject to the applicable NERC Reliability Criteria.
-As IR#610 has dispersed generation totalling more than 75 MVA, each generator will also be classified as a BES element.
+As the POI for IR#615 is part of the Nova Scotia Bulk Power System, protection at 3C-Port Hastings and 67N-Onslow must comply with NPCC Directory 4 requirements.
+The IR#615 Interconnection Customer substation at Riversdale will also be classified as Bulk Power System, and therefore protection systems at that site also needs to meet NPCC BPS criteria, and also classified as part of the NERC Bulk Electric System (BES), subject to the applicable NERC Reliability Criteria.
+As IR#615 has dispersed generation totalling more than 75 MVA, each generator will be classified as a BES element.

-The preliminary value for the unit loss factor is calculated as +8.6% at the POI at L-7005.
-Losses associated with the IC facilities (collector circuits, transformers) are excluded from this calculation.
+The preliminary value for the unit loss factor is calculated as +4.9% at the POI at L-7005, net of any losses on the IC facilities up to the POI.

-The preliminary non-binding cost estimate for interconnecting 90 MW to the POI on L-7005, including the cost of the three-breaker ring bus line connection and protection upgrades at each end of L-7005 is \$9,361,000.
-The cost estimates include a contingency of 10%, and this estimate will be further refined in the System Impact Study and the Facility Study.
+The preliminary non-binding cost estimate for interconnecting 102 MW to the POI on L-7005, including the cost of the three-breaker ring bus line connection and protection upgrades at each end of L-7005 is \$9,361,000.
+The cost estimate includes a contingency of 10%, and this estimate will be further refined in the System Impact Study and the Facility Study.
 In this estimate, \$8,200,000 of the amount represents Network Upgrade costs which are funded by the Interconnection Customer, but which are eligible for refund under the terms of the GIP.
 The remainder of the costs are fully funded by the Interconnection Customer.
 The estimated time to construct the Transmission Providers Interconnection Facilities is 18-24 months after receipt of funds and cleared right of way from the customer.